Admission to BSU

 - Experience & Attributes: 35% weighted value of the overall admission score.
 Includes work and volunteer experience, life experience, personal essay and references.
 References need to speak to attributes such as the applicant’s integrity, perseverance, critical thinking, leadership and problem-solving ability, caring attitude, ability to work with others, and how the applicant values diversity and learning.

 - Interview: 30% weighted value of the overall admission score.
 Applicants will participate in individual interviews and will be scored on the depth, clarity and thoughtfulness of answers.

-- International students and all students that graduate from a high school outside of the United States must meet these minimum National Council of State Boards of Nursing TOEFL scores:
+- International students and all students that graduate from a high school outside of the United States must meet these minimum National Council of State Boards of Nursing TOEFL or IELTS scores:

 - TOEFL Paper Based Test (PBT) overall score of 560

 - TOEFL Computer Based Test (CBT) overall score of 220

 - TOEFL Internet Based Test (iBT) overall score of 84

 - TOEFL speaking score of 26